 All staff members are expected to participate in field trips and special events, unless the director has excused them from doing so.

-In addition to the Mentor duties described here, lead mentors, with support from the lead teacher, assign and monitor the duties and coordinate the activities of the other language mentors.
-The lead language mentor will be expected to work with the lead language mentors from the other academies to organize international events and projects (International Ball, International Talent Show, etc.).The lead staff (director, lead teacher, and lead mentor) may arrive one day prior to the remaining staff to set up the Academy office and continue planning.
+Lead Language Mentor: In addition to the language mentor duties described below, lead language mentors, with support from the lead teacher, or director, assign and monitor the duties of the other language mentors.
+The lead language mentor will be expected to work with the lead language mentors from the other academies to organize international events and projects (International Ball, International Talent Show, etc.).The lead staff (director, lead teacher, and lead language mentor) will arrive one day prior to the remaining staff to set up the Academy office and continue planning.
 Staff time off must be planned ahead, and equally distributed among staff members at the academy.